Samvit-Kini/Samvit_BSE_Portfolio/index.md

 -->
 # First Milestone
 ## Summary
-For my first milestone, I used Python to move the Ball Tracking Robot forward and back using motors.
+For my first milestone, I used Python to move the Ball Tracking Robot forward and backward using motors.
 Reaching this goal took a couple of steps:

 1. My first step was to set up my Raspberry Pi 4.
-The goal of this step was to connect to the Pi remotely without connecting it to my computers with a lot of wires.
-This step made me follow a lot of instructions which was given to me by Blue Stamp Engineering.
-I was sometimes confused about which wires go where; however, it was relatively easy.
+The goal of this step was to connect to the Pi remotely without connecting it to my computer with a lot of wires.
+This step made me follow a lot of instructions provided by Blue Stamp Engineering.
+I was sometimes confused about which wires went where; however, it was relatively easy.
-2. My second step was to build the base of my robot, which came in a small kit including: a plastic base, two motors, two large wheels, one small rotating wheel, and a battery source.
+2. My second step was to build the base of my robot, which came in a small kit including a plastic base, two motors, two large wheels, one small rotating wheel, and a battery source.
 This also came with instructions, giving me small steps to build it.
 3. My third step was to wire everything together.
 I had to wire the L298N motor with the Raspberry Pi 4, which allowed me to program instructions that get sent by the Pi.
 I also had to connect the L298N driving motor to the two motors in my base.
 This required some soldering, which I had some unexpected difficulties with.
 4. My final step was to write some simple code that tested the functionality of my motors.
-This code was mostly from viewing and understanding previous blue stamp engineering students, who had done the same project as I. After a few minor mistakes, I successfully made my motors run, thus finishing my first milestone.
+This code was mostly from viewing and understanding previous Blue Stamp Engineering students who had done the same project as I. After a few minor mistakes, I successfully made my motors run, thus finishing my first milestone.

 The Raspberry Pi 4 is a mini-computer that is powered by a USB-C source.
-Powering it allows me to run code through the Raspberry Pi, allowing me to control other components on the Ball Tracking Robot.
-The L298N is a driving motor powered by 5 1.5-volt batteries.
-The driving motor gets its power through the VS and ground pin, and outputs instructions to the motor from Output 1-4.
-The driving motor receives instructions from the Raspberry Pi 4 from pins: ENA, ENB and IN 1-4.
+Powering it allows me to run code through the Raspberry Pi, enabling me to control other components on the Ball Tracking Robot.
+The L298N is a driving motor powered by five 1.5-volt batteries.
+The driving motor gets its power through the VS and ground pin and outputs instructions to the motor from Output 1-4.
+The driving motor receives instructions from the Raspberry Pi 4 from pins: ENA, ENB, and IN 1-4.
 The inputs receive code that controls the direction of the motor, and the ENA and ENB pins receive code that controls the speed of the motors.

 Another component in the L298N Driving Motor is the H-Bridge, which is a fascinating system that allows the driving motor to control direction.

-Another component in the L298N Driving Motor is the H-Bridge, which is a facinating system that allows the driving motor to control direction.

 <img width="652" height="352" alt="Screenshot 2025-07-17 at 10 20 10 AM" src="https://github.com/user-attachments/assets/62b3cb7c-24a1-4029-be90-299fa89fb447" />
 ### Figure 2:

-As you can see in the diagram there are 4 switches, one GND and one VCC.
-The power comes from the VCC, and if the top right and bottom left switch are on, the power flows in a counter-clockwise direction, making the motors spin in the same  direction.
-However, if the top left and bottom right switch are on, the power flows in a clockwise direction, also making the motors spin in the same direction.
-This allows the L298N motor control the direction of the motor.
+As you can see in the diagram, there are 4 switches, one GND, and one VCC.
+The power comes from the VCC, and if the top right and bottom left switches are on, the power flows in a counter-clockwise direction, making the motors spin in the same direction.
+However, if the top left and bottom right switches are on, the power flows in a clockwise direction, also making the motors spin in the same direction.
+This allows the L298N motor to control the direction of the motor.

 <img width="942" alt="Screenshot 2025-07-07 at 11 58 07 AM" src="https://github.com/user-attachments/assets/7599743f-4bbe-407f-a6cb-58e955000324" />
 ### Figure 1:

 ## Challenges:
-Some challenges I faced were that my motor was not working because, I mistakenly put the L298N power source into the VSS instead of the VS, which limited the power supply recieved, resulting the motor not working.
-Another challenge I faced was that some of the wires that connected the L298N's outputs to the motors broke off, which required me to resolder some of the wires.
-One problem that stood out to me was my ssh(a way of remotely coding onto my raspberry pi 4, without wires) discconected many time.
-This stood out to me, because I could not find a solution to this.
+Some challenges I faced were that my motor was not working because I mistakenly put the L298N power source into the VSS instead of the VS, which limited the power supply received, resulting in the motor not working.
+Another challenge I faced was that some of the wires that connected the L298N outputs to the motors broke off, which required me to resolder some of the wires.
+One problem that stood out to me was my SSH (a way of remotely coding onto my Raspberry Pi 4 without wires) disconnected many times.
+This stood out to me because I could not find a solution to this.

 ## My Next Steps:
 My next goal is to finish milestone 2.
-Completing this milestone will allow me to track the ball, which is essential in my Ball Tracking Robot.
-To complete milestone 2, I will have to use picamera (a camera attachible to my raspberry pi), and the open cv software.
-I will have to create a mask, a mask allows me to only see objects in a certain range of colors.
-This will be able to track my ball, because the mask will be in the same color range as my ball, which make the ball one of the only objects visiable to my picamera.
+Completing this milestone will allow me to track the ball, which is essential for my Ball Tracking Robot.
+To complete milestone 2, I will have to use a PiCamera (a camera attachable to my Raspberry Pi) and OpenCV software.
+I will need to create a mask; a mask allows me to only see objects in a certain range of colors.
+This will enable me to track my ball because the mask will be in the same color range as my ball, which makes the ball one of the only objects visible to my PiCamera.

 <!--```**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**```